Private Federated Learning Without a Trusted Server: Optimal Algorithms for Convex Losses: Thorough Discussion of Related Work

-\cite{dobbe2020} proposes LDP Inexact Alternating Minimization Algorithm (IAMA) with Laplace noise; their result \cite[Theorem~3.11]{dobbe2020} gives a convergence rate for smooth, strongly convex LDP FL of order $\mathcal{O}\left(\frac{\Theta \sum_{i \in [M]} \sigma^2_i}{R}\right)$ ignoring smoothness and strong convexity factors, where $\Theta$ is a parameter that is only upper bounded in special cases (e.g. quadratic objective).
-Thus, the bounds given in~\cite{dobbe2020} are not complete for general strongly convex loss functions.
+\citet{dobbe2020} proposes a ISRL-DP Inexact Alternating Minimization Algorithm (IAMA) with Laplace noise; their result \cite[Theorem~3.11]{dobbe2020} gives a convergence rate for smooth, strongly convex ISRL-DP FL of order $\mathcal{O}\left(\frac{\Theta \sum_{i \in [M]} \sigma^2_i}{R}\right)$ ignoring smoothness and strong convexity factors, where $\Theta$ is a parameter that is only upper bounded in special cases (e.g. quadratic objective).
+Thus, the bounds given in~\citep{dobbe2020} are not complete for general strongly convex loss functions.
 Even in the special cases where a bound for $\Theta$ is provided, our bounds are tighter.
-Assuming that $\Theta = 1$ and (for simplicity of exposition) that parameters are the same across clients, \cite[Theorem~3.11]{dobbe2020} implies taking $\sigma^2 = 1/\epsilon^2$ to ensure $(\epsilon, 0)$-LDP.
-The resulting convergence rate is then $O(M/\epsilon^2),$ which does not scale with $n$ and is \textit{increasing} with $M.$ Also, the dependence of their rate on the dimension $d$ is unclear, as it does not appear explicitly in their theorem. \footnote{Note that in order for their result to be correct, by \cite{bst14} when $N = M = 1$, their bound must scale at least as $d^2/\epsilon^2 n^2,$ unless their bound is trivial ($ \geq LD$).} Ignoring this issue, the dependence on $M$ and $n$ in the bound of \cite{dobbe2020} is still looser than all of the excess loss bounds that we provide in the present work.
+Assuming that $\Theta = 1$ and (for simplicity of exposition) that parameters are the same across silos, \citet[Theorem~3.11]{dobbe2020} implies taking $\sigma^2 = 1/\epsilon^2$ to ensure $(\epsilon, 0)$-ISRL-DP.
+The resulting convergence rate is then $O(M/\epsilon^2),$ which does not scale with $n$ and is \textit{increasing} with $M.$ Also, the dependence of their rate on the dimension $d$ is unclear, as it does not appear explicitly in their theorem.\footnote{Note that in order for their result to be correct, by \citep{bst14} when $N = M = 1$, their bound must scale at least as $d^2/\epsilon^2 n^2,$ unless their bound is trivial ($ \geq LD$).} Ignoring this issue, the dependence on $M$ and $n$ in the bound of \citet{dobbe2020} is still looser than all of the excess loss bounds that we provide in the present work.

-\cite{zhao2020local} and \cite{arachchige2019local} apply the LDP FL framework to Internet of Things, and \cite{seif20} uses noisy (full-batch) GD for LDP wireless channels in the FL (smooth strongly convex) ERM setting.
-The bounds in these works do not scale with the number of data points $n$, however (only with the number of clients $N$).
+\citet{zhao2020local} and \citet{arachchige2019local} apply the ISRL-DP FL framework to Internet of Things, and \citep{seif20} uses noisy (full-batch) GD for ISRL-DP wireless channels in the FL (smooth strongly convex) ERM setting.
+The bounds in these works do not scale with the number of data points $n$, however (only with the number of silos $N$).
 Therefore, the bounds that we provide in the present work are tighter, and apply to general convex FL problems besides wireless channels and Internet of Things.